An all-magnonic neuron with tunable fading memory: Results

 After activation, the neuron's intensity decays autonomously, resetting its state without requiring an external clock.
 This event-driven behavior mirrors biological neurons, leaving the neuron inactive when the input is below the activation threshold, which contributes to the energy efficiency of neuromorphic systems.
 While faster decay means higher clock speed, the decay process also provides a form of volatile \textit{fading memory}: an echo of recent activity that allows the neuron to respond based on the temporal structure of its inputs \cite{maass.2002.LSM-fading-memory, maass.2004.computationalpowercircuits, roy.2019.spikebasedmachineintelligence}.
 This makes operations like leaky integration naturally accessible within the system.

 Importantly, in our system, the decay time is not fixed, but tunable.
-As shown in Fig. \ref{fig:activation}d, varying the pump power of neuron \textbf{N2} while keeping the trigger power constant allows control over the relaxation dynamics.
+As shown in Fig. \ref{fig:activation}d, varying the pump power of $P_{\mathrm{N}}$ while keeping the trigger power constant allows control over the relaxation dynamics.
 As the pump power approaches the self-activation power $P_{\mathrm{Self}}$, the neuron is brought closer to a state where it can sustain activation on its own, and the decay time increases significantly.
 When the power $P_{\mathrm{Self}}$ is exceeded (blue curve), the neuron self-activates even before the trigger and stabilizes the high-intensity state indefinitely.
 Notably, we observe decay times up to several microseconds, exceeding the intrinsic magnon lifetime by orders of magnitude (Supplementary Fig. S3).
-This extended memory window arises from nonlinear coupling to the pump.
+This extended memory window arises from the interplay of the pump-driven inflow, and the damping-driven outflow of magnons, in combination with the nonlinear coupling to the pump.
 Once activated, the system remains in a state of increased excitation efficiency for a time that depends sensitively on its proximity to the nonlinear threshold.
-The model captures the trend qualitatively: higher pump power leads to longer decay.
+The model of Eqn. (\ref{equ:ODE}) captures the trend qualitatively: higher pump power leads to longer decay.

-Figure \ref{fig:activation}e shows the extracted decay times from exponential decay fits (not shown) as a function of pump power (linear units).
+Figure \ref{fig:activation}e shows the extracted decay times from exponential decay fits as a function of pump power (linear units).
 A $\sim\SI{25}{\percent}$ variation of power results in a three-order-of-magnitude change in decay time, demonstrating dynamic tunability over a wide timescale.
 A change in the input power, on the other hand, leaves the decay times almost unchanged (Supplementary Fig. S4).
 Beyond decay dynamics, the nonlinear threshold itself can also be tuned by varying the excitation frequency, as shown in Fig. \ref{fig:activation}f.
 Together, pump power and frequency provide two independent parameters to control the neuron's temporal behavior and activation characteristics.\\

-\section{Multi-Input Neuron Triggering}
+\subsection{Multi-input neuron triggering}